 Sole – The bottom of the foot.

-Spider Vein Treatment – Spider veins, usually a precursor to varicose veins, are thin red and blue lines that can show up anywhere.
+– Spider veins, usually a precursor to varicose veins, are thin red and blue lines that can show up anywhere.
 They are veins, usually located on the legs and ankles, that have become enlarged, twisted, and swollen.
 When the valves in your veins become weak, blood can pool in your legs, causing pressure and red, blue, or purple lines throughout your legs.
-If they are left untreated, they can become a serious medical condition.
+If one doesn’t treat, they can become a serious medical condition.
 Our lasers can treat your spider veins.

 Stasis Dermatitis- discoloration around the ankles and lowers legs from Hemosiderin and Hemoglobin in the blood leaking out into the local leg tissues and creating iron stains that eventually erode and break down the tissue into ulcers